ND Logo

 Enigma Recreation

-Developed a fully-functional version of the WWII German encyphering machine Enigma in Python.
+A fully-functional recreation of the WWII German encyphering machine Enigma, built in Python

 As my first open-ended project during my Introduction to Programming course, I had the ambitious goal of recreating the WWII enciphering machine, Enigma, using Python.
 Despite being new to programming, I wanted to challenge myself.